mmej181/configure-ad/README.md

 <p>
 <h2>Stage 3: Create/Connect Admin/Users</h2>

-Step 7: In ADUC (Active Directory Users and Computers) and create 3 OU’s (Organizational Unit), one called “Employees”, the second called “Admins”, and the last one called “Clients”.
+Step 7: In ADUC (Active Directory Users and Computers) and create 2 OU’s (Organizational Unit), one called “Employees”, the second called “Admins”.

 Step 8: Create a new user in Employees and add to the ‘Domain Admins’ Security Group.
 Log out of DC VM and log back in as this new user.